 This is NOT as good a deal as the US Airways share miles promo from April, where you could earn up to 50,000 miles at a cost of 1.1 cents per mile.
 But it is still cheaper than buying miles at the regular price of 3.5 cents per mile.

 Because US Airways miles purchases are processed through Points.com, this does NOT count as a travel purchase.
-So you won’t get extra points if you use the Chase Sapphire Preferred, US Airways Mastercard, or American Express Premier Rewards Gold card.
+So you won’t get extra points if you use the Chase Sapphire Preferred, US Airways Mastercard, or the Premier Rewards Gold Card from American Express.
 And it will NOT count as a travel expense if you want to redeem Barclaycard Arrival Plus™ World Elite MasterCard® points (but you will get 2X points per $1 you spend as with any purchase).

 Also, your US Airways account must have been open for at least 12 days to buy miles through this promotion.